PIH vs Melasma vs Sun Spots: Complete Hyperpigmentation Guide

 Which type of hyperpigmentation is hardest to treat?

-Can turmeric treat all types of hyperpigmentation?
+Can turmeric help all types of hyperpigmentation?

 How long does each type take to fade?

-The differences are in secondary approaches: PIH benefits from anti-inflammatory ingredients (niacinamide, azelaic acid) and treating the underlying cause (acne).
-Melasma needs extra-aggressive sun protection and often prescription options.
-Sun spots respond well to retinoids and chemical exfoliation.
+The differences are in secondary care.
+PIH benefits from soothing ingredients and treating the cause (like acne).
+Melasma needs aggressive sun protection and sometimes prescription options.

 Why does my hyperpigmentation keep coming back?